-Some dogs are perfectly fine with rawhide and others are not.
-It is always best to discuss with your veterinarian what you should allow and what you should not allow your pets to have.
+Some dogs are perfectly fine with rawhide while others are not.
+It is always best to discuss with your veterinarian what types of treats you should and should not allow your pets to have.

 Pet treats such as rawhide can contain toxic chemicals.
-Salmonella contamination is a possibility, which will put both you and your pet at risk.
-Some dogs are allergic to rawhide and this can cause digestive irritation.
+Salmonella contamination is a possibility that can put both you and your pet at risk.
+Some dogs are allergic to rawhide, and this can cause digestive irritation.
 Should your dog swallow a large piece of the rawhide it can choke and become stuck in the throat or in the digestive tract.

 How to Make Sure Your Dog Does Not Swallow the Rawhide

-The best possible way to avoid any problems with rawhide is to eliminate them altogether, however, if you feel that it is necessary to continue to allow your dog to have these treats, only do so under supervision.
-Throw them out before your furry friend has a chance to bite off a piece of the rawhide or when they get small enough to possibly swallow.
+The best possible way to avoid any problems with rawhide is to eliminate them altogether.
+However, if you feel that it is necessary to continue to allow your dog to consume rawhide, be sure to supervise them.
+Throw the treats out before your furry friend has a chance to bite off a piece of the rawhide or when it get small enough to possibly swallow.